-Our patent portfolio covers 15 patent families, which include a total of 40 co-owned issued patents and a total of 36 co-owned patent applications.
-We have recently filed other patent applications which are currently under examination.
+Our patent portfolio covers 15 patent families, which include a total of 48 co-owned issued patents and a total of 48 co-owned patent applications.
+We have recently filed other patent applications that are currently under examination.

-The issued patents in our portfolio consist of nine European patents, five U.S. patents, and 26 patents in other jurisdictions, including France, Australia, Brazil, China, Japan and Russia.
+The issued patents in our portfolio consist of nine European patents, five U.S. patents, and 20 patents in other jurisdictions, including Australia, Brazil, China, Japan and Russia.

-The pending patent applications in our portfolio consist of two European patent applications, five U.S. patent applications, and 29 patent applications pending in other jurisdictions, including France, Australia, Brazil, Canada, China, India, Japan, Mexico, Russia and South Korea.
+The pending patent applications in our portfolio consist of four European patent applications, five U.S. patent applications, and 31 patent applications pending in other jurisdictions, including Australia, Brazil, Canada, China, India, Japan, Mexico, Russia and South Korea.